SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 This example colors the current field red when the value inside an item's DueDate is before the current date/time.
 Unlike some of the previous examples, this example applies formatting to one field by looking at the value inside another field.
 Note that DueDate is referenced using the [$FieldName] syntax.
 FieldName is assumed to be the internal name of the field.
 This example also takes advantage of a special value that can be used in date/time fields - `@now`, which resolves to the current date/time, evaluated when the user loads the list view.

 > [!NOTE]
-> If you have spaces in teh field name, those are defined as `_x0020_`.
+> If you have spaces in the field name, those are defined as `_x0020_`.
 This means that if you would have for example a field named as "Due Date", definition to be used for that field would be `$Due_x0020_Date`.

 ```JSON
 {